-The 2017 Ram 1500 is a full-size pickup available in multiple body styles.
-The regular cab (two doors) generally seats three and is available with either a 6-foot-4-inch or an 8-foot cargo bed.
-The Quad Cab (four doors) seats six passengers and comes only with the 6-foot-4 bed.
-The Crew Cab (also four doors, but bigger rear doors) increases rear-seat legroom and is available with either a 5-foot-7 or 6-foot-4 bed.
-There are 10 trim levels: Tradesman, Express, HFE, SLT, Big Horn/Lone Star, Sport, Rebel, Laramie, Laramie Longhorn and Limited.
+The 2018 Ram 1500 is a full-size pickup available in multiple body styles and bed lengths and with three engine options.
+The regular cab (two doors) can seat three and is available with either a standard bed (6 feet 4 inches) or an extended bed (8 feet).
+The Quad Cab (four doors) can seat six and comes only with the standard bed.
+The crew cab (also four doors, but bigger rear doors) increases rear-seat legroom and is available with either a short bed (5 feet 7 inches) or the standard bed.
+There are 11 trim levels: Tradesman, Express, Big Horn/Lone Star, Sport, Night, Harvest, Lone Star Silver, Laramie, Rebel, Laramie Longhorn and Limited.

-The Ram 1500 Laramie Longhorn (crew cab only) adds unique exterior styling cues, the spray-in bedliner, tow hooks, a larger fuel tank, keyless entry and ignition, remote start, front and rear parking sensors, wood interior trim, a wood-accented steering wheel, upgraded leather upholstery, leather-trimmed rear seats and a navigation system.
+The 2018 Ram 1500 Laramie Longhorn (crew-cab V8 only) is the perfect blend of luxury and work truck.
+Added features include keyless entry and ignition, remote start, front and rear parking sensors, wood interior trim, upgraded leather upholstery and a navigation system.

-The Ram 1500 Limited adds monotone paint, side-step bars, automatic windshield wipers, automatic high beams, a self-leveling air suspension and even fancier leather upholstery.
+At the top of the range, the Limited is only available with the V8 and adds monotone paint schemes, side-step bars, automatic windshield wipers, automatic high beams, a self-leveling air suspension and even fancier stitched leather upholstery.

 The Ram is also available in an off-road-oriented variant called the Rebel.
-It is only available in the crew cab with the 5-foot-7 bed.
-On the outside, you’ll find features similar to what is included on the Sport R/T, in addition to 17-inch wheels with all-terrain tires, black fender flares, front and rear Bilstein shock absorbers, tow hooks, LED foglights and keyless entry.
-The Rebel’s interior is similar to that of the Sport, although remote start, rear parking sensors, a six-way passenger seat, heated front seats and a heated steering wheel are also included, as is unique cloth-and-vinyl upholstery.
+On the outside, you’ll find features similar to those on the Sport R/T, but the Rebel has 17-inch wheels and all-terrain tires, black fender flares, Bilstein shock absorbers, tow hooks, LED foglights and keyless entry.
+The Rebel’s interior is similar to that of the Sport, though with a few more features.